DKFZ-ODCF/sophia/README.md

     Umut Toprak (2019).
     DOI 10.11588/heidok.000274296

-The code for the original version 35 can be found in the old [SOPHIA repository](https://bitbucket.org/utoprak/sophia/src/master/) bitbucket repository.
+The code for the original version 35 can be found in the old [SOPHIA repository](https://bitbucket.org/utoprak/sophia/src/master/) Bitbucket repository.

 The code here is a fork of that repository.
 If you use the newer versions here, please also include a reference to this repository in your citation -- in particular if you use SOPHIA for any other reference genome that the [1000 genomes reference](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz
 ).
 The original code was cleaned up and tested for the `hg38` assembly.
 See [Contributors](CONTRIBUTORS.md).